 The future of mobile is bright and the market seems resistant to saturation.
-In 2022, almost 1.4 billion smartphones are expected to be sold worldwide.
+In 2022, almost 1.4 billion smartphones were expected to be sold worldwide.
 In this blog post, we look at the trends in mobile technologies in 2022 and what they have to offer for mobile app developers and smartphone users.

 Here are some of the top mobile app development trends.